shadowsocks/shadowsocks-qt5/README.md

 Features
 --------

-Shadowsocks-Qt5 is written in pure C++ with Qt5 magic.
-It is not a standalone programme.
-But only works along with ss-local binary from [shadowsocks-libev project](https://github.com/madeye/shadowsocks-libev).
+- Shadowsocks-Qt5 is written in pure C++ with Qt5 magic.

-An intuitive and native UI.
+- An intuitive and native UI.
 And JUST a **GUI**.
 Keep your favourite Shadowsocks port as backend.

-The `gui-config.json` file is partially compatible with [shadowsocks-gui](https://github.com/shadowsocks/shadowsocks-gui).
+- The `gui-config.json` file is partially compatible with [shadowsocks-gui](https://github.com/shadowsocks/shadowsocks-gui).
 In order to serve better, some new values have been added.

-`gui-config.json` is located under ~/.config/shadowsocks for UNIX users, or under the main programme's directory for Windows users.
+- `gui-config.json` is located under ~/.config/shadowsocks for UNIX users, or under the main programme's directory for Windows users.

 Note
 ----

+- It is not a standalone programme.
+By default, `ss-qt5` works along with `ss-local` from [shadowsocks-libev project](https://github.com/madeye/shadowsocks-libev).
+While it also supports using other shadowsocks ports as backend such as [Shadowsocks-Nodejs](https://github.com/clowwindy/shadowsocks-nodejs).
 - Shadowsocks-Nodejs port is highly recommended to serve as backend for its better I/O performance.
 - Don't be panic if you encounter a bug.
 Feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
 Remember to run from terminal or `cmd` and paste the output.